lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 Set in your experiment the folders: data_solid, test_solid, labels_solid.

-The model is so simple that reach the 100% of accuracy on the test set in the 4th epoch.
+The problem is so simple that reach the 100% of accuracy on the test set in the 4th epoch.

 ### Test the features
 Once you run the model, in the training are saved all the numpy matrices of gradients, weights, etc..